elvishew/xLog/README.md

 ... // Other partial usage
 ```

-### Log-based Usage
+### Log-based usage
-Setup log based configs and log immediately, the logging methods is completely the same as that ones in [XLog].
+Setup log-based configs and log immediately, the logging methods is completely the same as that ones in [XLog].
 ```java
 XLog.t()    // Enable thread into
     .st(3)  // Enable stack trace info with depth 3